leverh/react-bookhub-app/README.md

 **4. Integration with External Resources:**

-Special emphasis was given to integrating external resources seamlessly.
+Special emphasis was given to integrating external resources.
 For instance, the OpenLibrary search functionality was embedded within the platform, providing users the ability to search for books without leaving the BookHub environment.

 **5. Responsive Design:**

 Given the diverse range of devices users might access BookHub from, responsiveness was a key design consideration.
 Bootstrap's grid system was employed to ensure the application looked and functioned optimally across various device sizes in some parts, while flexbox was used in others.
-To further ensure ease of access for all screen sizes, REM units were used instead of pixels.
+To further ensure ease of access for all screen sizes, REM units were used instead of pixels where appropriate.

 **6. Feedback and Iteration:**